by Jane Nickerson

 The Bluebeard fairy tale retold. . . .
 When seventeen-year-old Sophia Petheram’s beloved father dies, she receives an unexpected letter.
 An invitation—on fine ivory paper, in bold black handwriting—from the mysterious Monsieur Bernard de Cressac, her godfather.
 With no money and fewer options, Sophie accepts, leaving her humble childhood home for the astonishingly lavish Wyndriven Abbey, in the heart of Mississippi.
 Sophie has always longed for a comfortable life, and she finds herself both attracted to and shocked by the charm and easy manners of her overgenerous guardian.
 But as she begins to piece together the mystery of his past, it’s as if, thread by thread, a silken net is tightening around her.
 And as she gathers stories and catches whispers of his former wives—all with hair as red as her own—in the forgotten corners of the abbey, Sophie knows she’s trapped in the passion and danger of de Cressac’s intoxicating world.
 Glowing strands of romance, mystery, and suspense are woven into this breathtaking debut—a thrilling retelling of the “Bluebeard” fairy tale.

-As a young child I read the Grimm’s fairy tales and they are so much darker then the versions most of our children read today.
+As a young child, I read the Grimm’s fairy tales and they are so much darker than the versions most of our children read today.
 I was terrified of Bluebeard and slept with a nightlight.
-This was quite embarrassing for a ten year old and I remember claiming to simply have fallen asleep while reading.
+This was quite embarrassing for a ten-year-old and I remember claiming to simply have fallen asleep while reading.
 I love retellings and when I saw Strands of Bronze and Gold, I knew I had to revisit this dark tale.
 Nickerson did a lovely job and Monsieur de Cressac personified Bluebeard and made me shiver.

 Never miss a post by adding Caffeinated to your Inbox